 Application of all acquired skills, knowledge, and techniques used in patient care from previous EMS paramedic coursework.
 Perform as a team leader in management and transport of the patient until they reach the hospital.
-Prerequisites: EMS 111, EMS 113, EMS 114, and EMS 115 with a grade of C or higher and approval of program director S
+Prerequisites: EMS 111, EMS 113, EMS 114, and EMS 115 with a grade of C or higher and approval of program director or department chair.
+S